BDC Hamburger Icon

 4. Add cash to your payroll account.

-Add cash to your payroll account to cover all of the necessary payroll costs.
-When you transfer money from your operating cash account to your payroll cash account, you must record a debit in your payroll account and a credit in your operating cash account.
+You’ll need to transfer cash into your payroll account to cover all payroll-related costs.
+When moving funds from your operating cash account to your payroll account, record a debit to the payroll account and a credit to the operating cash account.

-To determine the amount of cash to add, first add the wages debit in step one, the separate wages debit in step two and the payroll expenses debit in step three.
-Then, subtract the leave credit from step three because you don’t pay cash for leave.
-The resulting number is how much cash you must add to your payroll account.
-In this example, you would use this formula:
+To determine how much to transfer, add the wages expense from step one, the payroll tax debit from step two and the payroll expenses from step three.
+Then, subtract any non-cash items, like the employee leave credit from step three.
+The result is the amount of cash you need to fund payroll.

 Date